strangerstudios/pmpro-subscription-delays/readme.txt

 == Changelog ==
 = .5.3 =
 * BUG FIX: Fixed issue where specific dates like 2019-07-29 would be converted to 2019-07-31 when used.
+* BUG FIX/ENHANCEMENT: If the profile start date is in the past, we reset it to the current date to avoid issues with the gateways.
+In general, make sure you don't set your subscription delays to dates in the past.
+* ENHANCEMENT: You can now use year and placeholder values > 9.
+So Y1-M18-01 will set the date on the first of the month, 18 months in the future.
+Be careful since some gateways, like PayPal don't allow you to setup subscriptions to start more than one year out.

 = .5.2 =
 * BUG FIX: Even better handling of Y1/etc!